 - documents that you will use as part of your evidence to prove your case at your hearing; and

-- your list of your own witnesses for the hearing and a brief summary of what they will say at the hearing.
+- your list of your own witnesses for the hearing and a brief summary of what they will say at the hearing (This includes your own testimony – remember that you are also considered a witness).

 HRTO Rules Deadlines – Under the Tribunal’s Rules of Procedure, there are two deadlines related to disclosure: